patrickfung/okta.github.io/_source/_posts/2018-04-18-guide-to-testing-java-apis-and-angular.md

 ### Setup Okta

-Log in to your Okta Developer account (or [sign up](https://developer.okta.com/signup/) if you don’t have an account).
+Log in to your Okta Developer account (or [sign up](https://developer.okta.com/signup/) if you don't have an account).

-The first thing you’ll need to do is add a `holdings` attribute to your organization’s user profiles.
+The first thing you'll need to do is add a `holdings` attribute to your organization's user profiles.
 Log in to the Okta Developer Console, then navigate to **Users** > **Profile Editor**.
 Click on **Profile** for the first profile in the table.
 You can identify it by its Okta logo.
 Click **Add Attribute** and use the following values:

 * Display name: `Holdings`
 * Variable name: `holdings`